arvigeus/AZ-204/Topics/CosmoDB.md

 ## [Stored procedures](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/how-to-use-stored-procedures-triggers-udfs?tabs=dotnet-sdk-v3)

 Azure Cosmos DB allows transactional execution of JavaScript in the form of stored procedures, triggers, and user-defined functions (UDFs).
 Each needs to be registered prior to calling.
+They are created and managed in Azure Portal.

 - **Stored procedures**: JavaScript functions registered per collection, capable of performing CRUD and query operations on any document in that collection.
 Procedures run within a bounded execution time and can handle transactions (pause and resume lengthy operations using a "continuation token" to manage the process until completion).
 All collection functions (ex: `collection.createDocument()`) return a `Boolean` value that represents whether that operation completes or not.